cesargb/php-log-rotation/README.md

 # PHP class to logs rotation
-PHP Class to Rotate files with compression
+PHP Class to rotate log files

+This class permit log rotating with diferetne processor.

 ## Usage